The theater is a spiritual and social x-ray of its time.

 • scene work.

-used to facilitate this are Sense Memory Exercises, Touch for Health Kinesiology and Comedy Method Acting which teaches anyone to find their inner stand up.
+I use to facilitate this are Sense Memory Exercises, Touch for Health Kinesiology, Laban movement and Comedy Method Acting.

-Scene Work focuses on presenting scenes, script analysis, character development, understanding beats and intuiting the author's intent.
+Scene Work focuses on presenting scenes, script analysis, character development, understanding beats and grasping the author's intent.

 Rita Moreno & Shelley Mitchell photo by